Using the Suns in the Sun Workstation Lab

 If a program you are using locks up a window or your entire screen, do the following:

 1. If you have a usable window on your screen, simply use that window.
-Otherwise, log into another workstation or go to a PC with Internet access.
+Otherwise, log into another Sun Lab machine or go to a PC with Internet access.
 Then ssh to the machine whose screen is locked.
-For example, if you are using netscape on the computer grace and netscape causes the entire screen to lock up, go to another computer and use ssh to log back into grace.
+For example, if you are using a web browser on the computer grace and the web browser causes the entire screen to lock up, go to another computer and use ssh to log back into grace.

 2. Execute the command: